- Developing a Program

 At least eight (8) weeks prior to the anticipated birth or adoption, students must submit a written application for Parental Accommodation signed by the Faculty Advisor, Director of Graduate Studies, and the Chair of their academic department, to the Graduate School.
 (In unusual or extraordinary circumstances, the Graduate School may accept applications with less than eight week’s notice.)

 Written plans to complete coursework, signed by the student and the instructor, must be provided for each course in which the student will be enrolled during the accommodation period.
 The discretion to provide an accommodation that allows a student to be away from the classroom for six weeks rests with the individual course instructor.
-Faculty are strongly encouraged to work with students to develop an accommodation that permits the student to fulfill academic coursework requirements while benefitting from a period of parental accommodation, and that also maintains fairness with regard to other students.
+Faculty are strongly encouraged to work with students to develop an accommodation that permits the student to fulfill academic coursework requirements while benefiting from a period of parental accommodation, and that also maintains fairness with regard to other students.
 In some cases such an accommodation may not be feasible.
 In such cases, faculty should provide a written explanation to the department’s Director of Graduate Studies as to why the accommodation is not possible, and students should adjust their class schedules accordingly.

 The Dean of the Graduate School will review the request and notify the student and the student’s academic program if the request for a period of Parental Accommodation has been approved.
 The Graduate School will coordinate with academic programs to make appropriate adjustments to the student’s deadlines and records.
 Retroactive requests will not be considered.
 A copy of the application form is attached.